Keep your content fresh and up to date!

 Why is up-to-date content important?

-Updating content is important, because you don’t want people to find information on your website that isn’t valid anymore.
-If you have optimized your post well, chances are that people will find that post in the search engines.
-That was the whole point of optimizing that post in the first place.
+Updating content is essential because you don’t want people to find information on your website that isn’t valid anymore.
+If you’ve written a high-quality blog post and optimized it well, chances are that people will find that post in the search engines.
+That was probably the whole point of writing and optimizing that post in the first place.

 Why is fresh content important for SEO?